pillowsopher/cloud-native-task-platform/README.md

 core DevOps stack: **Docker → Kubernetes (self-managed on EC2) → Serverless (Lambda)**, wired together with **GitLab CI/CD** and **Terraform**.

-## Why this project exists

-Built to have a real, defensible answer to "have you built an enterprise-grade app on Kubernetes/AWS/Docker/CI-CD?" — every piece here is something you can open and explain in an interview, not a toy tutorial repo.

 ## Architecture